atsis98/academic-kickstart/content/project/Laparoscopy/index.md

 slides: ""
 ---

 The project aims to introduce a new design of an instrument that combines the functionality of surgical forceps, a Suction-Irrigation (S-I) device, and a Carbon Dioxide (CO2) insufflator.
-To understand the project in the right context, I will start with a brief introduction to surgery and laparoscopy before moving on to the details of the project.
+To understand the project in the right context, I will start with a brief introduction to surgery and laparoscopy before moving on to the project's details.

 ## <b>Introduction</b>